nnmarcoo/TextureRipper/README.md

 TextureRipper is a tool written in C# using WPF that allows you to select a plane of an image and fix the perspective to face the camera.
 The purpose of this tool is to rip textures from images that are otherwise unobtainable.

-## Features

-- Select a plane in an image and define four corner points.
-- Automatically correct the perspective of the selected plane to face the camera.
-- Export the corrected image with the fixed perspective.
-- User-friendly graphical user interface built with WPF.

 ## Screenshots
   ![Steep Sign](TextureRipper/Images/steepsign.png)